rkgIITBh/data-structures.github.io/HTML/shellSortAlgorithm.md

 </p>

 The best-case time occurs when the input is a sorted sequence.
 The best-case time is O(<i>n</i>log <i>n</i>).
-Average case time for shell sort is the same as the best-case.
-Experiments with different gap sequences indicate that worst-case time for shell sort can be brought down to O(<i>n</i>log <i>n</i>).
+The average case time for shell sort is the same as the best case.
+Experiments with different gap sequences indicate that the worst-case time for shell sort can be brought down to O(<i>n</i>log <i>n</i>).